rabbitmq/rabbitmq-website/versioned_docs/version-4.0/metadata-store/khepri-faq.md

 ### Is it possible to take definitions from a Mnesia-based node and import them in a Khepri-based one?

 Yes.
-The definitions are metadata-store-agnostic and can be imported in a RabbitMQ node regarless of the metadata store backend used by the node used to export the definitions of the one where they are imported.
+The definitions are metadata-store-agnostic and can be imported in a RabbitMQ node regardless of the metadata store backend used by the node used to export the definitions of the one where they are imported.